arassec/igor/module-file/src/main/resources/doc/list-files-provider.md

 Parameter | Description
 ---|:---|
-Service | A file service that provides the directory to list files in.
+Source | A file-connector that provides the directory to list files in.
-Directory | Path to the directory that contains the files provided by the file service.
+Directory | Path to the directory that contains the files provided by the file connector.
 File ending | An optional file ending which is used to filter files on the file server, e.g. 'jpeg'.
 Simulation limit | The maximum number of data items that should be provided during job simulations.